Paramvir12121/Flask-Blog/README.md

 ```
 ## Dependencies
 All dependencies are listed in requirements.txt.
 Major Dependencies are:
-Flask: Flask is used as the core framework for your web application.
+- Flask: Flask is used as the core framework for your web application.
 It is responsible for creating the app instance, defining routes, and handling requests.
-For instance, app = Flask(__name__) initializes the Flask application, and the decorators @app.route are used to map URLs to Python functions.
+For instance, app  Flask(__name__) initializes the Flask application, and the decorators @app.route are used to map URLs to Python functions.

-Flask-WTF: This extension is utilized for handling forms.
+- Flask-WTF: This extension is utilized for handling forms.
 You use FlaskForm to define forms such as LoginForm, SignupForm, and PostForm.
 These forms handle user input for authentication, signing up, and posting messages.
 It integrates seamlessly with your templates to validate user input against specified criteria.

+- WTForms: While part of Flask-WTF, WTForms alone is responsible for defining form fields and validation rules.
+It’s used extensively in defining forms like LoginForm, where fields and validation rules are specified (e.g., StringField, PasswordField with validators such as DataRequired()).

 - Flask-SQLAlchemy: This is used to interact with the SQLite database.
 It manages the creation of database models and handles all database transactions.
 For example, db = SQLAlchemy(model_class=Base) initializes the SQLAlchemy object, and models like User and UserPost inherit from db.Model, making them part of the ORM.